Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Summary

 \begin{enumerate}

-\item SIMP~J0136's spectral variability evolves significantly over a period of $\sim 35~$h (see \S \ref{ssec:results:NIRISS}, \ref{ssec:Results:NIRSPEC} and Figures \ref{fig:NIRISS_Wavelength} and \ref{fig:NIRSPec_Wavelength}).
+\item SIMP~J0136's spectral variability appears to evolve over a period of $\sim 35~$h (see \S \ref{ssec:results:NIRISS}, \ref{ssec:Results:NIRSPEC} and Figures \ref{fig:NIRISS_Wavelength} and \ref{fig:NIRSPec_Wavelength}).
 NIRISS/SOSS spectra show the highest variability ($2.5-5\%$) in H$_{2}$O absorption bands (1.75 to 2.05 $\mu$m and 2.5 to 2.8 $\mu$m) with muted variability at other wavelengths.
 However, NIRSpec/PRISM spectra have the highest variability at wavelengths $<2~\mu$m (corresponding to wavelengths expected to be affected by iron and forsterite cloud modulation and including the H$_{2}$O absorption band) and also the longer-wavelength continuum (3.75 to 4.2~$\mu$m) corresponding to deep pressure levels.
 We interpret this variation as dynamic modulation of the forsterite cloud-forming region.

 \item Harmonics with periodicities of $\lesssim0.8$h ($k\gtrsim3$) are inferred preferentially at pressure levels corresponding to $\gtrsim1~$bar (the suspected iron and forsterite cloud modulation region, see \S \ref{ssec:results:NIRISS}, \S \ref{ssec:Results:NIRSPEC}, \S \ref{ssec:disc:harmonics} and Figures \ref{fig:NIRISS_Wavelength} and \ref{fig:NIRSPec_Wavelength}).
-As odd harmonics are indicative of North/South surface map asymmetry and equatorial latitudes are known to be cloudier in brown dwarfs, the observed $k=3$ harmonics suggest such an asymmetry is primarily in the cloud-forming (and likely near-equatorial) regions.
+As odd ($k\geq3$) harmonics are potentially indicative of North/South surface map asymmetry (depending on the limb darkening law) and equatorial latitudes are known to be cloudier in brown dwarfs, the observed $k=3$ harmonics may suggest such an asymmetry is primarily contained to the cloud-forming (and likely near-equatorial) regions.

-\item We detect unique variability, independent of mean pressure-independent variation, in H$_2$O (S/N$_{\rm{max}}$ = 14.0), CO (S/N$_{\rm{max}}$ = 13.0), and CH$_4$ (S/N$_{\rm{max}}$ = 14.9) molecular absorptions bands (see Figure \ref{fig:Vertical_Var_Map}).
+\item We detect deviations from the bulk (composite) variability for H$_2$O (S/N$_{\rm{max}}$ = 14.0), CO (S/N$_{\rm{max}}$ = 13.0), and CH$_4$ (S/N$_{\rm{max}}$ = 14.9) molecular absorptions bands (see Figure \ref{fig:Vertical_Var_Map}).
 We find modulation in the wavelengths associated with the suspected forsterite cloud layer to be anti-correlated with wavelengths corresponding to H$_{2}$O and CO and correlated with low-altitude CH$_{4}$ and upper atmospheric temperature (see \S \ref{ssec:unique_maps}, \S \ref{ssec:discussion:anticorr} and Figure~\ref{fig:Vertical_Var_Map}).
 We suggest that cloud formation drives the temperature and chemical structure in the overlying atmosphere, leading in part to oxygen sequestration and disequilibrium carbon chemistry in the upper atmosphere.